mdj0025/2210-hands-on/getting-started/README.md

 1. Read the following help page for an overview of logging in to and using Vocareum: [http://help.vocareum.com/article/30-getting-started-students](http://help.vocareum.com/article/30-getting-started-students).
 1. Login to Vocareum at [labs.vocareum.com](https://labs.vocareum.com).
 You should see a page similar to the following:
 	![Vocareum screenshot](images/voc.png)
+1. **You must enter a valid access code before the grace period ends.** Access cards can be purchsed in the AU Bookstore for $20.
 1. Click on *Hands-On: Getting Started* in the left menu.
 1. Click on *My Work*.
 1. Click on *Upload* in the left pane of the workbench and follow the instructions to upload the `WarEagle.java` file.